joeljorly/GRIP_Extra_Task_1/README.md

 # Basic Banking System

-Hi everyone,
-This is an extra task from the Web and Mobile Development domain.

 Problem Statement:
 -Create a dynamic banking system website which provides options to either transfer or receive funds.